moliver28/research-handbook/content/handbook/marketing/blog/_index.md

 **All blog pitch ideas and submissions will be vetted and reviewed by GitLab team members.**

+For GitLab editors posting external contributions, please add this line to the top of the blog:
+***Editor's note: From time to time, we invite members of the community to contribute to the GitLab Blog.
+Thanks to [entity name] for co-creating with us.***

 ## How to submit a blog draft once your idea is approved

 Once a blog pitch is approved, the author will use the [Blog Submission template](https://docs.google.com/document/d/1iWk0a5T14dG5fvIxvG4doqqRxx0pyv3ej_aMDqYXjgA/template/preview) (Google Doc) to write the blog, ensuring the Google Doc is linked in the issue. **All fields in the template will have to be completed for the blog team to accept the submission.**